Rain Gauge Data

 In 1972, Congress passed the Federal Water Pollution Control Act Amendments of 1972.
 These amendments were again revised by the Clean Water Act of 1977.
 MMSD initiated studies to improve its system and reduce sewer overflows.
 Eventually, the Interplant Pipeline between the two plants was constructed, effectively making the two plants a single system, thereby allowing balancing of sewage flows between the plants more effective treatment and allowing more sludge to be made into fertilizer.

-In 1977 and 1978, the State of Illinois and Wisconsin’s Department of Natural Resources (DNR) sued both the Metropolitan Sewerage Commission of Milwaukee County and the City of Milwaukee Commission, prompting the development of the Water Pollution Abatement Program (WPAP), which resulted in major improvements to the regional wastewater treatment system.
+In 1972, the State of Illinois sued both the Metropolitan Sewerage Commission of Milwaukee County and the City of Milwaukee Commission, a legal battle that went all the way to the U.S. Supreme Court.
+In 1977, the District reached an agreement with the Wisconsin Department of Natural Resources (DNR) to reduce overflows.
+Both the Illinois lawsuit and DNR agreement led to development of the Water Pollution Abatement Program (WPAP), which resulted in major improvements to the regional wastewater treatment system.

 As the result of financing disputes over the WPAP between the County and the City Commissions, the Wisconsin Legislature created in 1982 the current Milwaukee Metropolitan Sewerage District that is governed by a single Commission.

 After extensive planning and public input, construction on the WPAP began around 1979 to repair and expand the entire metropolitan area wastewater conveyance and treatment system.
 The cornerstone of the WPAP - Milwaukee's Deep Tunnel System – involved 19.4 miles of Deep Tunnels dug 300 feet underground to help reduce sewer overflows and basement backups.
 It started operating in 1993.